OpenBankingUK/read-write-api-docs-pub/docs/v4.0-draft1/resources-and-data-models/pisp/file-payments.md

 * FilePaymentId.
 * ConsentId.
 * CreationDateTime the file-payment resource was created.
-* StatusCode and StatusUpdateDateTime of the file-payment resource.
+* Status and StatusUpdateDateTime of the file-payment resource.
 * Charges array is used for the breakdown of applicable ASPSP charges.
 * The Initiation object from the file-payment-consent.
 * The MultiAuthorisation object if the file-payment resource requires multiple authorisations.